jmcomets/jmcomets.github.io/_posts/2014-10-28-estimating-pi-with-python.md

     return hits_in_unit_circle * 4 / float(nb_iters)
 {% endhighlight %}

-We'll be focusing on optimizing `throw_darts_in_unit_square`, which holds most of the problem's complexity: throwing a large number of darts.
+We'll be focusing on optimizing `throw_darts_in_unit_square`, holding most of the problem's complexity: throwing a large number of darts.

 ## Pure python